ChrisPritchard/GrislyGrotto/setup.md

 > **NOTE** If you want to use ssl/tls via lets encrypt, then it is *strongly* recommended you use an OS that is natively supported by certbot.
 Go [here](https://certbot.eff.org/) and see if its one of the options.
 >
-> Don't be me and get all the way through this with Amazon Linux 2, only to have to nuke it and start again with Ubuntu.
+> Don't be me and get all the way through this with Amazon Linux 2, only to have to nuke it and start again with Ubuntu because certbot doesn't support AL2.

 ## Compiling